 The Hills Shire Council (the council) submitted revised Contributions Plan No. 15 - Box Hill Precinct (2025) (CP15) to IPART for assessment in March 2025.
-This is the 6th time that IPART is reviewing CP15.
-Our assessment has found that CP15 meets all assessment criteria.
-We have not made any draft recommendations on the council's application.
+This is the 6th time that IPART has reviewed CP15.
+We published a Draft Report on our assessment of CP15 in May 2025.
+We received 3 submissions on the Draft Report and carefully considered the feedback when preparing this Final Report.